 This course is scheduled for:

-1 day of face-to-face learning and assessment
+1 day of face-to-face learning and assessment or

 Pre-Requisite and Entry Requirements

-Students must hold certification for the following units of competency for enrolment into this course and must supply their credential at the time of enrolment:
+If students are attending seeking the Work safely with industrial chemicals and materials 1 day program only, they must hold certification for the following units of competency for enrolment into this course and must supply their credential at the time of enrolment: